 For species which proved difficult to model satisfactorily, more detailed environmental data layers could help refine modeled habitat.
 For example, an expanded detailed rock outcrop layer was developed for be Mimulus gemmiparus, but also proved useful for two other species.
-More challenging to produce, a high-quality dataset depicting areas where groundwater comes to the surface (small seeps and springs) would be useful for M. gemmiparus as well Oenothera acutissima, Draba weberi, and species of hanging garden or alcove environments.
+More challenging to produce, a high-quality dataset depicting areas where groundwater comes to the surface (small seeps and springs) would be useful for M. gemmiparus as well as Oenothera acutissima, Draba weberi, Erigeron kachinensis and other species of hanging garden or alcove environments.
 Production of these and similar enhanced data layers was outside of the scope of this project.